 - This programme will be of interest if you are considering a career in the ethical or compliance functions of businesses.
 It will also be of interest to non-financial managers who find themselves taking on compliance roles.

-You will take three core courses, three optional courses and complete a substantial independent piece of work, normally in the form of dissertation, on an accounting-related theme, which gives you the flexibility to specialise based on your chosen area of interest.
+You will take three core and three optional courses, and complete a substantial independent piece of work, normally in the form of dissertation, on an accounting-related theme, which gives you the flexibility to specialise based on your chosen area of interest.

 - Foundations of international corporate finance

 The central role of accounting and finance in today’s society makes our postgraduate degrees a sound basis for many stimulating and prestigious career opportunities and our graduates are in demand.
 On completing the programme, you will have a competitive edge in the job market when looking for roles in financial services businesses, or (for existing business executives) governance positions at higher levels of the business.
 Companies which have employed our graduates include Ernst & Young, Deloitte, Morgan Stanley, PricewaterhouseCoopers, Coca Cola, and the United Nations.